myisamchk - Man Page

 Important

 You must ensure that no other program is using the tables while you are running myisamchk.
-The most effective means of doing so is to shut down the MariaDB server while running myisamchk, or to lock all tables that myisamchk is being used on.
+The most effective means of doing so is to shut down the MySQL server while running myisamchk, or to lock all tables that myisamchk is being used on.

 Otherwise, when you run myisamchk, it may display the following error message: